greenelab/deep-review/sections/06_discussion.md

 ##### Perturbation-based approaches

 These approaches make perturbations to individual inputs and observes the impact on the output of the network.
-Zhou & Troyanskaya <cite> scored genomic sequences by introducing virtual mutations at each position and quantifying the change in the output.
+Zhou & Troyanskaya [@tag:Zhou2015_deep_sea] scored genomic sequences by introducing virtual mutations at each position and quantifying the change in the output.
-<LIME people> introduced LIME which constructs a linear model to
-locally approximate the output of the network on perturbed versions of the input and assigned importance scores accordingly.
-For analyzing images, Zeiler & Fergus <cite> applied constant-value masks to different input patches and studied the changes in the activations of later layers.
-As an alternative to using masks, which can produce misleading results, Zintgraf et al. proposed a novel strategy based on marginalizing over plausible values of an input patch to more accurately estimate its contribution.
+Ribeiro et al. [@tag:Ribeiro2016_lime] introduced LIME which constructs a linear model to locally approximate the output of the network on perturbed versions of the input and assigned importance scores accordingly.
+For analyzing images, Zeiler & Fergus [@tag:Zeiler2013_visualizing] applied constant-value masks to different input patches and studied the changes in the activations of later layers.
+As an alternative to using masks, which can produce misleading results, Zintgraf et al. [@tag:Zintgraf2017_visualizing] proposed a novel strategy based on marginalizing over plausible values of an input patch to more accurately estimate its contribution.

 A common drawback to perturbation-based approaches is computational efficiency: each perturbed version of an input requires a separate forward propagation through the network to compute the output.
+As noted by Shrikumar et al.
+[@tag:Shrikumar2017_learning], such
-As noted by Shrikumar et al., such methods may also underestimate the impact of features that have saturated their contribution to the output, as can happen when multiple redundant features are present.
+methods may also underestimate the impact of features that have saturated their contribution to the output, as can happen when multiple redundant features are present.

-To reduce the computational overhead of perturbation-based approaches, Ruth & Vedaldi (2017) <cite> solve an optimization problem using gradient descent to discover a minimal subset of inputs to perturb in order to decrease the predicted probability of a selected class.
+To reduce the computational overhead of perturbation-based approaches, Fong & Vedaldi [@tag:Fong2017_perturb] solve an optimization problem using gradient descent to discover a minimal subset of inputs to perturb in order to decrease the predicted probability of a selected class.
 When tested on image data,